wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 timeout
 ^^^^^^^

-Defines the maximum time the app will wait for an API response when making requests to it.
+Defines the maximum time the Wazuh Kibana plugin will wait for an API response when making requests to it.
 It will be ignored if the value is set under 1500 milliseconds.

 +--------------------+-------------------------------+
 | **Default value**  | 8000 (milliseconds)           |